timothypratley/justice/README.md

 The term `or` implies that either clause will match with existing facts.

-Defining a rule adds it to a global, namespaced rules registry, and creates a convenience function of the same name to query it with.
+`defq` adds a rule to the global, namespaced rule registry, and creates a convenience function of the same name to query it with.

 ### Applying rules

-`defrule` created a function that we can invoke.
+`defq` created a function that we can invoke.
-But we still need a database to resolve the rule against.

-Passing a database as the first argument to a rule:
+As with queries, we can pass a database as the first argument to a rule:

     (ancestor @s/conn 1)
     ;=> (#:db{:id 3} #:db{:id 2})

-Attaching to a database connection:

-    (j/attach s/conn)

-After attaching, rule applications can omit the database argument:
+And after attaching, rule applications can omit the database argument:

     (ancestor 1)
     ;=> (#:db{:id 3} #:db{:id 2})

-The result of applying a rule is often a sequence of [entities](https://docs.datomic.com/on-prem/entities.html).
-Entities provide a lazy, associative view of all the information that can be reached from an id.

-    (map :entity/name (ancestor 1))
-    ;=> ("Grandmother" "Mother")

-The input `1` is the entity id of "Justice".
-The results is 2 entities.
-Their names are "Grandmother" and "Mother".
-They are the ancestors of "Justice."

-Entities only pull attributes when you access them.
-To realize all attributes, use `d/touch`.
-When following relations, the result is another Entity.

-A [lookup ref](https://docs.datomic.com/on-prem/identity.html) can be supplied instead of an entity id:

-    (ancestor [:entity/name "Justice"])
-    ;=> (#:db{:id 3} #:db{:id 2})

-An Entity can be supplied instead of an entity id or lookup ref:

-    (ancestor {:db/id 1})
-    ;=> (#:db{:id 3} #:db{:id 2})

-The inputs and results of a rule application may also be a scalar values.
+The inputs and results of a rule application may be entities or values.
-The value of the attribute might be a string or a number.
 Justice uses the database schema to determine whether a relation is a ref or not.
-Prefer the creation of rules that take and return entities, as you can navigate to scalars conveniently using the entity pattern.
+Prefer the creation of rules that take and return entities, as you can navigate to values conveniently using the entity pattern.

-### Attribute direction

-Clauses can be inverted with the `_relation` reverse lookup convention:

-    (defrule descendant [?x]
-      (or (:entity/_parent ?x)
-          (descendant (:entity/_parent ?x))))
-    (map :entity/name (descendant 1))
-    ;=> ("Good Child" "Bad Child")

-This notation is consistent with Entity navigation.
-Given an Entity `e`, you can find the children of `e` with `(:entity/_parent e)`.
-This can be read informally as "Who has parent e?"
+The name `defq` has been purposefully chosen to ignore the fact that rules are involved.
+It should be possible to use this abstraction without thinking about rules at all.
+Instead we can think of `defq` as creating reusable queries.

-### Plain old queries
+### Combining queries

-Rules are cool when you want recursion and composition, but rules are often not necessary for queries.
+Rules are cool when you want recursion and composition, but rules are not always necessary for queries.

     (j/q (:entity/parent (:entity/parent 1)))
     ;=> (#:db{:id 3})

-`q` is a shorthand way to construct simple queries to find entities.
-Here we were able to concisely ask "Who is the grandparent of 1?".
+Here we asked "Who is the grandparent of 1?".
 This is the same as:

     (:entity/parent (:entity/parent (d/entity @s/conn 1)))
     ;=> #:db{:id 3}

-However we can use logic and rules inside `q` expressions:
+We can use logic and rules inside justice expressions:

-    (j/q '(basic.main/ancestor (basic.main/descendant 1)))
+    (j/q '(ancestor (descendant 1)))
     ;=> (#:db{:id 3} #:db{:id 2} #:db{:id 1})

     (j/q '(and